pastelsky/bundlephobia/README.md

 [cost-of-modules.herokuapp.com]()

 # Cost of NPM Modules
-#### WIP

-A tool uses rollup to give the performance impact of including an npm package in your app's bundle.
+Know the performance impact of including an npm package in your app's bundle.

 ![demo walkthrough](https://s27.postimg.org/w3q87398j/ezgif-1-7e0a7ec11c.gif)